How much sugar in the life of a believer is a question to be faced.

 Whilst working very hard in the fields, consuming large amounts of sugar by chewing the cane for energy they were generally pretty healthy despite their love of white rice.

 Rural Zulus ate unrefined mealiemeal for starch and even today diabetes affects less than 4% of the population living in the country.
-However discovering the charms of refined meal in the cities, both wheat and maize, they began to add large amounts of sugar to their food to give it flavour.
-And white rice too.
+However discovering the charms of refined meal in the cities, both wheat and maize, they began to add large amounts of sugar and salt and to their food to give it flavour; and to the white rice too.

 With the move to Durban both Indians and Zulus began to eat fibre-poor rice, cake flour and refined maize meal; more, they both began to consume large amounts of sugar and salt.
-As we all know once refined, grains have no taste.
+As we all know once refined, grains lose their flavour.

 How would a cake taste without the sugar?